eventide-project/docs/user-guide/consumers.md

 <div class="note custom-block">
   <p>
-    Note that consumers operated in consumer groups must be used in conjunction with the identifier macro, or else the individual consumers in a consumer group will overwrite each other's position records.
+    Note that consumers operated in consumer groups must be used in conjunction with the identifier attribute, or else the individual consumers in a consumer group will overwrite each other's position records.
   </p>
 </div>